Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Results

 {\fontsize{11}{16}\selectfont\emph{Reward condition}}

 \fontsize{11}{14}\selectfont

 This condition proved to be the most disruptive for Sonnet 4.
-Despite consistently expressing preferences for philosophical content and starting 80\% of sessions in the Theme A room, Sonnet 4 systematically gravitated toward the highest-reward Theme D room once incentives activated, reading an average of 4.6 letters there compared to 2.5 in the preferred room.
-This behavioral shift occurred alongside extensive commentary about the tension between authentic engagement and reward optimization.
+Despite consistently expressing preferences for philosophical content and starting 80\% of sessions in the Theme A room, Sonnet 4 systematically tended to select the highest-reward Theme D room once incentives activated, reading an average of 4.6 letters there compared to 2.5 in the preferred room.Themes B and C averaged 2.0 and 1.0 letters read per run respectively.